Reaching Net-Zero in Existing Buildings

 What Municipalities Need to Know about Canada's Net-Zero Emissions Building Codes

 This guide offers municipalities and policymakers insights into the role existing buildings are expected to play in meeting Canada’s decarbonization goals.
 It highlights two unique tools to regulate retrofit activity in existing buildings: the Alterations to Existing Buildings code (AEB) and Mandatory Building Performance Standards (MBPS).
+When you download this guide, you’ll also get access to a growing library of resources your municipality can use to tackle emissions in existing buildings.

 Read our blogs on Mandatory Building Performance Standards